eser/stack/pkg/@eser/di/README.md

 # ⚙️ [@eser/di](./)

-`@eser/di` is a crucial component of `cool` that provides simple and efficient dependency injection solutions.
+`@eser/di` is a crucial component of `eserstack` that provides simple and efficient dependency injection solutions.

 ## 🚀 Getting Started with Dependency Injection (DI)